cccbr/runningatower/content/docs/020-communication/index.md

 - Publicity away from the building especially where the building is not on a main thoroughfare.

 - Regular updates in the parish magazine, local press, radio, television and social media.
+There is a useful [document](https://cccbr.org.uk/wp-content/uploads/2022/11/Press-Info.pdf) on engaging with the press on the CCCBR website.

 [Further guidance on the use of social media](https://cccbr.org.uk/wp-content/uploads/2020/10/200902-Social_Media_Guidance.pdf).